billscofield/HuaWei/Linux/docker/docker.md

         linuxkonsult/kali-metasploit                             Kali base image with metasploit                 69                                      [OK]
         ```

-1. problems
-    为什么docker search ubuntu 的返回结果中有的有repository,有的没有，repository还不一样;而hub.docker.com中搜索时只是tag不同
-    网页搜索时输入的是 repository? 所以这样: ?
+### 上传镜像

+docker login 登录到 docker hub中
+把docker image push 到 docker hub 中

+docker tag [ID] liujiao/test

 ### 容器

-启动服务，安装镜像完成后 ifconfig, 多了个 docker0 的网卡
+启动服务，安装镜像完成后在 host 上运行 ifconfig, 多了个 docker0 的网卡

 Commands:
     commit      Create a new image from a container's changes
-    cp          Copy files/folders between a container and the local filesystem

     exec        Run a command in a running container
-    export      Export a container's filesystem as a tar archive

-    inspect     Display detailed information on one or more containers
     logs        Fetch the logs of a container
     ls          List containers
     top         Display the running processes of a container
-    diff        Inspect changes to files or directories on a container's filesystem

-    port        List port mappings or a specific mapping for the container
-    rename      Rename a container

-    create      Create a new container
     run         Run a command in a new container
     start       Start one or more stopped containers
     restart     Restart one or more containers
     pause       Pause all processes within one or more containers
     attach      Attach local standard input, output, and error streams to a running container
+    port        List port mappings or a specific mapping for the container
     stats       Display a live stream of container(s) resource usage statistics
     stop        Stop one or more running containers 正常关闭
     kill        Kill one or more running containers 拔电源

+    cp          Copy files/folders between a container and the local filesystem

+    export      Export a container's filesystem as a tar archive

+    inspect     Display detailed information on one or more containers
+    diff        Inspect changes to files or directories on a container's filesystem

+    rename      Rename a container
+    create      Create a new container

     rm          Remove one or more containers
     prune       Remove all stopped containers